The Vermont Statutes Online

-(2) "Ambulatory disability" means an impairment which prevents or impedes walking.
+(2) "Ambulatory disability" means an impairment that prevents or impedes walking.
 A person shall be considered to have an ambulatory disability if the person:

-(E) has a cardiac condition which causes the person functional limitations classified in severity as Class III or Class IV according to standards set by the American Heart Association; or
+(E) has a cardiac condition that causes the person functional limitations classified in severity as Class III or Class IV according to standards set by the American Heart Association; or

 (F) is severely limited in ability to walk due to having arthritis, or a neurological or orthopedic condition.